BitcoinDesign/Guide/guide/payments/receive.md

 what happens is an unused address just gets chosen
 -->

 The more time passes, the more difficult it will be to recall the details of transactions.
-When transacting in Bitcoin there is no requirement for senders and receivers even to identify themselves, so both sides may end up having a transaction history with only amounts and random-looking text (addresses) to reference when trying to understand where some funds came from.
+When transacting in Bitcoin, there is no requirement for senders and receivers even to identify themselves, so both sides may end up having a transaction history with only amounts, random-looking text (addresses), and the date it was included in a block to reference when trying to understand where some funds came from.

 <div class="image-slide-gallery">